-- to induce a public official or a private individual to perform, in an improper manner, any public function or any activity associated with a business or to reward him for having performed it; - to influence an official act (or omission) by a public official or any decision by a public official in violation of an official duty; - to obtain, secure or maintain a business or an unfair advantage in relation to the business activities; or systems) in line with the best practices existing at national and international level, ensuring a specific and confidential information channel, as well as the anonymity of the reporting person".

-in any case, to violate applicable laws.
+- to induce a public official or a private individual to perform, in an improper manner, any public function or any activity associated with a business or to reward him for having performed it; - to influence an official act (or omission) by a public official or any decision by a public official in violation of an official duty; - to obtain, secure or maintain a business or an unfair advantage in relation to the business activities; or in any case, to violate applicable laws.

-Policy on the Use and Management of Autogrill Group's Violation Reporting System During its meeting on 30 June 2016, the Board of Directors approved a procedure called "Policy on the use and management of Autogrill Group's violation reporting system", which is mandatory for the entire Autogrill Group, upon adoption by the respective management bodies of each Group company.
+During its meeting on 30 June 2016, the Board of Directors approved a procedure called "Policy on the use and management of Autogrill Group's violation reporting system", which is mandatory for the entire Autogrill Group, upon adoption by the respective management bodies of each Group company.